SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 [image assetsSrc="JS-Advanced-Prototypes-and-Inheritance-(9).png" /]

-To test our program in Judge, we need to wrap it in an `IIFE`.
+To be able to submit the solution, we need to wrap our program in an `IIFE`.

 There is **no return value** since the code execution results in functionality being added to and existing object.
 We are ready to submit our solution.